xdevplatform/postman-twitter-ads-api/README.md

 This is a Postman collection for the Twitter Ads API endpoints.
 Please see the following documentation for more details about the API spec: https://developer.twitter.com/en/docs/ads/general/overview

+## twurl (CLI) and Postman (GUI)

+Over the years, we've encouraged you to install [twurl](https://developer.twitter.com/en/docs/tutorials/using-twurl.html) - our official command-line HTTP client tool, tailored specifically for the Twitter API.
+While twurl has been a great CLI (command-line interface) tool we love, we also wanted to provide additional options that can optimize your development experience for the Ads API furthermore.

+We've received various feedback about the tool.
+For instance, sometimes CLI tools such as twurl can be cumbersome to set up complicated queries on command line and change on-the-fly in testing.
+Installing twurl might not be possible (restricted) in a certain scenario as it requires setting up Ruby environment on your machine.
+We believe Postman could be useful in these situations.

 ## Installation

 ### Quick install

 Just click the button below!
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/369a02c0adc626ff6a06#?env%5BTwitter%20Ads%20API%5D=W3sia2V5IjoiYWNjb3VudF9pZCIsInZhbHVlIjoieW91cl9hZHNfYWNjb3VudF9pZCIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoidmVyc2lvbiIsInZhbHVlIjoiNSIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoiY29uc3VtZXJfa2V5IiwidmFsdWUiOiJ5b3VyX2NvbnN1bWVyX2tleSIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoiY29uc3VtZXJfc2VjcmV0IiwidmFsdWUiOiJ5b3VyX2NvbnN1bWVyX3NlY3JldCIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoiYWNjZXNzX3Rva2VuIiwidmFsdWUiOiJ5b3VyX2FjY2Vzc190b2tlbiIsImVuYWJsZWQiOnRydWV9LHsia2V5IjoidG9rZW5fc2VjcmV0IiwidmFsdWUiOiJ5b3VyX3Rva2VuX3NlY3JldCIsImVuYWJsZWQiOnRydWV9XQ==)
 (direct link: https://t.co/postman-ads-api)